By Mirian Gum, Abuja

 Nigerian Army said it has deployed four newly acquired Mine Resistant Anti-Ambush Personnel (MRAP) Vehicles to counter insurgency operations in the Northeast.

-The Chief of Army Staff, Lt.-Gen. Tukur Buratai, represented by the Chief of Training and Operations, Maj.-Gen. Enobong Udoh, inducted the vehicles on Tuesday, in Maigumeri super camp in Maiduguri.
+The Chief of Army Staff, Lt.-Gen. Tukur Buratai, represented by the Chief of Training and Operations, Maj.

 The ceremony also included Sallah celebration and lunch with troops of special forces in their camp as well as the tour of the camp under renovation by the army.

 It would be recalled that the MRAPS, which was handed over to the Special Forces Command, was unveiled by the Chief of Defence Staff, Gen.Gabriel Olonisakin, in July.